Addiction Psychiatry

 Why Addiction Requires Specialized Treatment

 General psychiatrists receive minimal addiction training in residency—often just a few weeks.
-Dr. Lazarevic completed a fellowship in Addiction Psychiatry at NYU, one of the nation's leading addiction medicine programs.
+Dr. Lazarevic's additional addiction fellowship training means she can:

 • Diagnose complex substance use disorders accurately